 - 1. An employee gives at least seven (7) days advance notice to the Employer, unless mutually agreed otherwise. - 2.
 The particular day selected by an employee does not prevent the Employer from providing continued public service or otherwise unduly impact Employer operations. - 3.
-The floating holiday must be taken each calendar year.
+The floating holidays must be taken each calendar year.
 Floating holidays do not rollover from year to year.
 At the discretion of the Employer, when an employee has reasonably made requests to use a floating holiday, and those requests have been denied, the floating holiday may be carried over to the earliest convenient date in the next calendar year.
-The determination of "convenient" shall be mutually agreed upon by the Employer and the affected employee. - 4.
-Regular part-time employees will receive a pro-rated portion of floating holiday hours based on hours worked by regular full-time employees (for example, a regular 0.5 part-time employee working 20 hours per week earns one-half (0.5) floating holiday per calendar year).
+The determination of "convenient" shall be mutually agreed upon by the Employer and the affected employee.

+4. Regular part-time employees, including promotional probationary employees who work on a part-time basis, will receive a pro-rated portion of floating holiday hours based on works worked by regular full-time employees (for example, a regular 0.5 part-time employee working 20 hours per week earns one-half (0.5) floating holiday per calendar year).